-This is a serious condition that requires immediate attention.
+This is a severe condition that requires immediate attention.

-In particular, you can develop kidney failure because the blood vessels in the kidneys are very sensitive to high blood pressure.
+In particular, you can develop kidney failure because the blood vessels in the kidneys are susceptible to high blood pressure.

 In addition to having high blood pressure and ailments, the development of malignant hypertension includes:

 - Certain drugs or medications, including cocaine, amphetamines, monoamine oxidase inhibitors (MAOIs), and oral contraceptives.

 - Stenosis of the renal artery or narrowing of the streets of the kidneys.